October 8, 2014 § 3 Comments

 STRICTLY PRIVILEGED AND CONFIDENTIAL

-The following doossier was compiled by team member Ian Bell (IB) during a three-year reconnaissance/revenge mission against ex-England cricket member Kevin Pietersen (KP) between the years 2011 and 2014.
-During these three years IB took down and noted every single individual example of KP’s obstructive, uncooperative and frankly barmy behaviour, which flew contrary to every single law set down by team management AF, Andrew Strauss (D) and Graham Gooch (GG).
-We thank Belly for his help and recommend he be awarded a lifetime central contract for services to English cricket, if not the Victoria Cross.
+The following doossier was compiled by team member Ian Bell (IB) as part of reconnaissance/revenge mission against ex-England cricket member Kevin Pietersen (KP) between 2011 and 2014.
+During these three years IB took down and noted every single individual example of KP’s obstructive, uncooperative and sometimes unhinged behaviour which flew contrary to every single law set down by team management Andy Flowers (AF), Andrew Strauss (D) and Graham Goochy (GG).
+We thank Belly for his help and recommend he be awarded a lifetime central contract for services to English cricket and the Victoria Cross.

-2. January 5-9 2012: KP disobeys team orders and goes out drinking with several younger members of the team,including Matt Prior, Michael Vaughan and WG Grace.
-The grooming of these young cricketers is taken to be one of the most serious disciplinary offence under ECB Laws passed in 1878.
-On witnessing this, AF approaches KP and asks him to explain why he is attempting to corrupt innocence.
-KP responds by shrieking “Jawohl Mein Herr!”
+2. January 5-9 2012: KP disobeys team orders and goes out drinking with several younger members of the team,including MP, MV and WGG.
+The grooming of these young cricketers is taken as a most serious disciplinary offence under ECB Laws passed in 1878.
+On witnessing, AF approaches KP and asks him to explain why he is attempting to corrupt innocence.
+KP responds by shrieking “Jawohl Mein Herr!” and lifting left arm to 135 degree angle.
 Later KP suggests to AF they “bury the hatchet” and have a beer.
 AF suggests something stronger.
-In end neither was able to find compromise and KP walked out of Lords whistling.
+In end neither is able to find compromise.
+KP leaves Lords whistling.

-3. April 2012: As team morale wilts under bout of curry-fuelled gastoenteritis, KP uses FIVE sheets of toilet paper instead of the stipulated two during the Delhi game.
-This leaves less able member of the team, Less Able Seaman Jonathan Trott, unable to complete toilet and deprived of toilet allowance.
-KP then instigates bullying programme vs JT calling him Less Able Seaman to extent that JT is unable to visit toilet at all from embarrassment.
-Unable to toilet for five days Trott was eventually forced to leave tour and return to England to empty bowels.
+3. April 2012, Delhi: As team morale wilts under bout of curry-fuelled gastoenteritis, KP uses FIVE sheets of toilet paper.
+This leaves less able member of the team, Less Able Seaman Jonathan Trott, toiletrollless.
+Unable to complete toilet for five days Less Able Seaman Trott is eventually forced to leave tour.

 4. January to March 2013: KP asks team to refer to him as Hamlet throughout the India tour and will not spake not unless referenced thus.
 When asked why he wishes to be called thus, replies simply, “I have of late, wherefore I know not, lost all my mirth.”
-Is also heard referring to Matt Prior as “that beast with two backs”.
-(ECB Note.2: Pietersen has what is known as a narcissistic complex.
-This manifests itself in strange behaviour and causes him to behave in self-laudatory fashion, which is disliked by the other egos in the team).
+Is heard referring to Matt Prior as “that beast with two backs”.
+When challenged about behaviour screams– “Then will thou mock me?
+Would thou mockest the stars and sun?”
+(ECB Note.2: Pietersen shows clear symptoms of narcissistic complex.
+His behaviour is disliked by the other egos in the team, in particular MP who is particularly distressed by KPs refusal to call him Le Grand Fromage).

 6. During the Adelaide Test in 2013 KP gets himself out off his third delivery when attempting to pull a good length ball into the grandstand.
 Questioned by AF as to why he has attempted such a shot so early KP responds: “I’ve only got two gears, mate.
 Neutral and fucking fast.”
 Graeme Swann challenges him on this stating he may only have two gears– “neutral and fucking stupid.”
-KP is later seen to enter to toilet indicating violent rage and ungentlemanly conduct.
+KP is later seen leaving IB’s room clutching a bottle of linseed oil.

 7. On 15th March 2013, his last Test Match, KP runs into the dressing room and shouts– ” I’ve got a weapon of mass destruction.
 No one’s gonna fire me.”
 When challenged by Lord’s security as to what he meant he says he was simply making metaphorical reference to his penis.
 Members of the team are shocked by this grotesque use of language and shun KP for the rest of the tour.